 The Company is required to maintain minimum levels of cash collateral to support the letters of credit.
 The cash collateral is held in a separate bank account which the Company is restricted from accessing.
 As discussed in Note 9.
-Commitments and Contingencies, the Company had outstanding letters of credit of \$2.1 million March 31, 2022 and December 31, 2021, and restricted cash of \$3.2 million and \$3.5 million related to the letters of credit at March 31, 2022 and December 31, 2021, respectively.
+Commitments and Contingencies, the Company had outstanding letters of credit of \$2.1 million at June 30, 2022 and December 31, 2021, and restricted cash of \$3.5 million related to cash held in escrow due to a customer agreement and the letters of credit at both June 30, 2022 and December 31, 2021.

-As of March 31, 2022, the Company had restricted cash of \$0.7 million related to a customer agreement executed in July 2021.
+As of June 30, 2022, the Company had restricted cash of \$1.0 million related to a customer agreement executed in July 2021.
 The restricted cash is held in an escrow account and could be required to be refunded to the customer if conditions occur as defined in the agreement with the customer.
-The Company has not recognized revenue associated with the restricted cash and has recorded a liability in March 2022 within Noncurrent Contract Liabilities on the Consolidated Balance Sheet of \$1.2 million.
+The Company has not recognized revenue associated with the restricted cash and has recorded a liability in June 2022 within Noncurrent Contract Liabilities on the Consolidated Balance Sheet of \$1.4 million.